 The establishment of the Cup Winner's Cup was a result of the growing interest among fans and the success of European Cup that started in 1955.
 The tournament was originally organized by the Mitropa Cup committee until UEFA took over in 1963.
 The first tournament was held in the 1960-1961 season and included only ten teams.
 The tournament would start growing and by the late 1960s all UEFA members were represented by a team.

 The club that won the tournament the most times were FC Barcelona with four trophies (1979, 1982, 1989, 1997).
 Besides that Barcelona were also runners-up twice (1969, 1991).
-After Barcelona four clubs have won the Cup twice, which are RCA Anderlecth, AC Milan, Chelsea FC and Dynamo Kyiv.
+Four clubs have won the Cup twice, which are RCA Anderlecth, AC Milan, Chelsea FC and Dynamo Kyiv.

 Rob Rensenbrink is the player that scored the most goals overall in the Cup, 25 in 36 appearances with two teams (Club Brugge and Anderlecht).
 Other famous players among the top goalscorers in Cup Winner's Cup are Gerd Müller (20 goals), Gianluca Vialli (20 goals), Kurt Hamrin (16 goals), Hristo Stoichkov (15 goals)

 Nationaal Archief, Den Haag, Rijksfotoarchief: Fotocollectie Algemeen Nederlands Fotopersbureau (ANEFO)